Sudhandar/blog/docs/consulting.md

 ### Step 3: Monitor & Handover

 - Build Dashboards to monitor system performance, business KPIs and identify areas for improvement.
-- Train your team to operate and improve the systems independently.
-- Handover documentation, system workflow and demo videos for smooth handoff.
+- Never worry about the system again.
+You get dashboards, documentation, and ongoing support, so even as your team and business evolves, the system keeps running smoothly.

-**Deliverable: Complete handover with training, documentation, and 60-day post implementation support**
+**Deliverable: Complete handover with training, documentation, and ongoing support**

 If you are interested in working with me, let's jump on a free growth assessment call to see if we're a perfect fit.